Avoid technical bankruptcy: strategies to start paying off your technical debt

 Way too often, this seems to be the path companies take when faced with crushing technical debt.
 Just throw the baby out with the bathwater and start over!
 We know companies that do this every two to three years.
 In fact, we know one company that burned down its Salesforce instance twice in two years.
 Agencies and systems integrators love this option because it means lots of consulting services to get this heavy lifting done.

-There’s a better way.
+There’s a better way to pay down your technical debt.
 How, you ask?

 Minimize the Number of Moving Parts